PavanBommidi07/PavanBommidi07/README.md

-## Hi, I'm Pavan Bommidi 👋
+👋 Hi, I'm Bommidi Pavan
-Bommidi Pavan

-Full Stack Python Developer | Django Developer | Web Developer

-📍 Hyderabad, India
-📧 pavanbommidi007@gmail.com

-📞 +91 7673926454
-🌐 GitHub – PavanBommidi07

-💻 LeetCode – Pavan_Bommidi
+I’m a passionate Full Stack Python Developer, Django Enthusiast, and Data Analyst, dedicated to building impactful web applications and uncovering insights from data.
+My journey in tech is fueled by curiosity, creativity, and a love for solving real-world problems through code and data.

-👨‍💻 About Me
+🚀 About Me

-I’m a dedicated and adaptable learner with a passion for building impactful digital solutions using Python and Django.
-Curiosity, discipline, and continuous learning are at the core of my work.
-My goal is to develop scalable web applications and contribute effectively to real-world tech challenges.

-🎓 Education

-B.Com (Computer Applications)
+🎓 B.Com (Computer Applications) Graduate – Satavahana University (2023)
-Satavahana University (2020 – 2023) | CGPA: 7.2

-Sri Vani Sahakara Jr. College (MPC Stream, 2017 – 2019) | Percentage: 60%

-🏢 Internship Experience

-💼 Python Full Stack Developer Intern – Skill Genie
-📅 March 2025 – May 2025

-Developed full-stack web applications using Python, Django, HTML, CSS, and MySQL.

-Worked on both frontend and backend integration, focusing on CRUD operations and UI responsiveness.

-Strengthened my understanding of API handling, authentication, and database optimization.

-💼 Web Developer Intern – BusinessLabs
-📅 June 2025 – September 2025

-Created and optimized web-based systems with Django and REST APIs.

-Collaborated on a SaaS platform using Python, Bootstrap, and MySQL.

-Contributed to code reviews and performance tuning for real-world applications.

-🚀 Projects
-🧩 1.
-Student Management System

-Tech Stack: Django, Python, HTML, CSS, Bootstrap, SQLite

-Built a complete CRUD system to manage student records efficiently.

-Implemented authentication, admin dashboard, form validation, and flash messages.

-Added search and filter functionalities for quick data retrieval.

-🛍️ 2.
-E-Commerce Web Application

-Tech Stack: Django, Python, HTML, CSS, Bootstrap, MySQL

-Designed a dynamic e-commerce website with product catalog, cart, and order management.

-Integrated user authentication (signup/login/logout) and admin control.

-Focused on clean UI design and optimized database queries for smooth performance.

-🧠 Technical Skills

-Languages: Python, JavaScript, HTML5, CSS3, SQL
-Frameworks & Tools: Django, Bootstrap, REST API, Git, GitHub
-Databases: MySQL, SQLite
-Libraries: NumPy, Pandas, Scikit-learn
-Platforms: Windows, Linux (Basic)
-Soft Skills: Leadership, Problem-Solving, Team Collaboration, Time Management
+💼 Completed internships as a Python Full Stack Engineer at Skill Genie and Web Developer at BusinessLabs 💡 Skilled in Python, Django, HTML, CSS, JavaScript, MySQL, and Data Analytics 📊 Experienced with Pandas, NumPy, Scikit-learn, and data visualization ⚙️ Built projects like E-Commerce Website and Student Management System 🌱 Exploring Django REST Framework, React.js, and Machine Learning

+🧠 What I’m Currently Learning

+Django REST Framework & API Integration

+React.js for Frontend Development

+Data Visualization with Power BI & Matplotlib

+Machine Learning Basics & Model Deployment